danja/specgen-ng/README.md

 This is [zazi0815](https://smiy.wordpress.com/2010/07/13/my-specgen-version-6/)'s Version 6, ported to **Python 3** (from 2.6).

 Notes under [About v6](https://github.com/danja/specgen-ng#about-v6) are lifted from https://github.com/specgen/specgen, will mostly apply here too.
+Some bits about porting in [here](https://github.com/danja/specgen-ng/blob/main/danny-notes.md).

 I'll update instructions here once I've actually used it properly and someone else has kicked its tyres (and time permits).
 The command line below is fairly self-explanatory.